omairionz/rfp-analyzer/README.md

 This tool uses a **hybrid extraction approach**, not pure RAG, since different types of RFP data require different extraction approaches.

 - **Tier 1: Hard Facts**: Direct LLM extraction over the first ~10 pages.
-Solicitation numbers, dates, names, NAICS, set-aside, etc., are all included.
+Solicitation numbers, dates, names, NAICS, set-aside type, etc., are all included.
 - **Tier 2: Submission Requirements**: RAG-based retrival using ChromaDB.
-Submission instructions, page limits, and formatting.
+Submission instructions, page limits, formatting, etc., included.
+- **Tier 3: Evaluation Criteria**: 2-pass RAG-based retrival using ChromaDB.
+Evaluation factors, evaluation criteria, past performance, etc., are included.
-- **Tiers 3 & 4: Evaluation Criteria and Technical Scope**: RAG intended.
+- **Tier 4: Technical Scope**: RAG intended.

-All outputs include a confidence score (`high`, `medium`, and `low`) and a `fields_inferred` list for output verification.
+All outputs include a score of `confidence` (`high`, `medium`, and `low`), a `fields_inferred` list for output verification, a `fields_missing` list for extraction performance, and a `model` field for the LLM used.

 ## Getting Started